USF-HII/usf-hii.github.io/pages/hii-hpc/faq.md

 Stateful services are not currently supported on the HII-HPC cluster.

-If you wish to connect to an external service, the following source IPs may be added to your firewall to allow incoming access:
+If you wish to connect to an external service from the HII-HPC cluster, the following source IPs may be added to your firewall to allow incoming access:

 - `131.247.250.90` (Public IP for the head node, `hii.rc.usf.edu`)